singhamritanshu/object_detection/README.md

 # object_detection

-Using a pre trained ssd mobilenet v3 (trained on cocodataset) and opencv to dectect object in an image or detect multiple objects live from camera.
+Using a pre trained ssd mobilenet v3 (trained on cocodataset) and opencv to dectect objects in an image or detect multiple objects live from camera.

 Install Anaconda :